How much does insurance go up with one point?

 Liberty Mutual | $4,774.30 | $6,204.78 | $7,613.48 | $5,701.26 |

 “Will my car insurance go up with one point?”
 Most likely not.
-The most serious ramification would be losing your perfect driving record discount, should you have one.
+The most serious ramifications would be losing your perfect driving record discount, should you have one.
 A single point on your record is not quite a big deal.
 One point on your record indicates something minor like a broken taillight, something that insurers don’t tend to take into consideration.

 How Speeding Tickets Affect Car Insurance Rates in Each State